aidenybai/million-site/pages/essentials/virtual-dom.md

 The `createElement` function turns a virtual node into a real DOM element.
 This is important because we'll be using this in our `patch` function and the user may also use it to initialize their application.

-We'll need to programmatically create a new detached DOM element, then iterate over the virtual element props while adding them to the DOM element, and finally iterating over the children, initialling them as well.
+We'll need to programmatically create a new detached DOM element, then iterate over the virtual element props while adding them to the DOM element, and finally iterating over the children, initializing them as well.
 An example implementation of the `createElement` helper function is below:

 ```js
 const createElement = vnode => {